-Dear Directors of Ebro Foods, S.A.,
+To the directors of EBRO FOODS, S.A.

-As per the request made by the Board of Directors of EBRO FOODS, S.A. (hereinafter, the Company) and our proposal letter of February 1, 2016, we have applied certain procedures in relation to the accompanying "ICFR disclosures" of EBRO FOODS, S.A. for 2015, which summarize the Company's internal control procedures in respect of its annual reporting exercise.
+In accordance with the request from the Board of Directors of EBRO FOODS, S.A. (hereinafter the company) and our letter-offer of 1 February 2016, we have applied certain procedures to the accompanying "Information on FRICS" of EBRO FOODS, S.A. corresponding to 2015, summarising the company's internal control procedures for its annual financial reporting.

-The Board of Directors is responsible for taking the opportune measures to reasonably assure the implementation, maintenance and supervision of an adequate internal control system, making improvements to this system and preparing the contents of the ICFR disclosures required in section F) of the accompanying Annual Corporate Governance Report.
+The Board of Directors is responsible for taking the necessary measures to reasonably guarantee the implementation, maintenance and supervision of an adequate internal control system and for developing improvements to that system and preparing and establishing the contents of the accompanying information on the FRICS.

-Against this backdrop, it is important to note that, regardless of the quality of design and effective functioning of the ICFR system adopted by the company in respect of is annual financial reporting effort, the later can only provide reasonable but not absolute assurance regarding the objectives pursued, due to the limitations intrinsic to any internal control system.
+It should be borne in mind that regardless of the quality of the design and operation of the internal control system adopted by the company in respect of its annual financial reporting, that system can only guarantee reasonable, not absolute, security regarding the goals sought, owing to the limitations inherent in any internal control system.